 Overall, Elida’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Elida is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Elida does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Elida who are college-educated is close to the national average for all communities of 21.84%: 20.57% of the adults in Elida have a bachelor's degree or advanced degree.